Sheezzz0/Commit/README.md

-New line instead of True
+New line instead of False